 In Thakhek we paid 30,000 each for a ‘VIP’ bus to Savannakhet.
 We were joining a service that ran from Vientiane down to Pakse in the south, apparently stopping at Savannakhet on the way.

 Except it didn’t stop in Savannakhet.
 We were dropped off in a little town called Seno, some 30 kilometres away, and needed to take another songtaew from there for an extra cost of 10,000 kip each.
 Déjà vu much?

 The songtaew seemed to drop all the other passengers at their houses, before finally arriving at Savannakhet bus station with only me and Lisa left on board, still a couple of kilometres from our guest house.
 Tuk-tuk drivers were on hand to offer us a ride, which would’ve incurred another fee, but this time we’d had enough and set off on foot.

 The niggles of the journey were well worth it again – we absolutely loved Savannakhet!
 Away from the standard tourist route, it’s not a place a lot of people visit, and we found it perfect to unwind for a couple of days.
-Check out my two-day itinerary for Savannakhet and guide to places to eat in Savannakhet if you want to try it.
+Check out our two-day itinerary for Savannakhet and guide to places to eat in Savannakhet if you want to try it.

 Savannakhet to Pakse: the local bus experience

 When we left Savannakhet, we had no choice but to brave one of the local buses to get to Pakse.
 It was a budget-friendly option at just 40,000 kip each.
 However, while the journey is doable by road in less than four hours, our bus took over seven, stopping every few minutes all the way to collect and drop off passengers.